 Several potential storm discharge flows have been identified in the previous discussion.
 Based on the District's flow modeling, a peak instantaneous flow of 10,790 cfs at the USGS gage above Highway 101 represents a 25-year return interval, while a discharge of 3,610 cfs represents a 2-year return interval.
-The review of historic data at the Highway 101 gage indicates that dry season baseflow is approximately 35 to 55 cfs.
+Review of historic data at the Highway 101 gage indicates that dry season baseflow is approximately 35 to 55 cfs.
 Fifty percent of the observed storm discharges exceeded 1,800 cfs, and 40 percent exceeded 1,920 cfs.
-To be assured of sampling a large storm, the monitoring team will attempt to sample storms with predicted discharges of at least 1,800 to 1,900 cfs.
-If storms of this magnitude, or greater, are monitored during the first two years, a more rigorous criterion may be proposed.
+To be assured of sampling a large storm, the monitoring team will attempt to sample storms with predicted discharges of at least 1,800 cfs.
+If storms of this magnitude, or greater, are monitored during the first or second years, a higher storm threshold (e.g., >3,610 cfs for 2-year return interval) may be proposed to the SFRWQCB.